mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 $$

 As you can see that XLNet can capture the dependency between the pair (New, York), which is ignored by BERT.

-In regards to difference between BERT and XLNET, it is worth to mention that, XLNet is pretrained using nearly 10 times more data than BERT.
-It is also trained with a batch size eight times larger for half as many optimization steps, therefore seeing four times as many sequences in pretraining in comparison to BERT.

 ## Architecture: Two-Stream Self-Attention for Target-Aware Representations